slobentanzer/causality_perspective_2023/manuscript.md

 What is simple to determine in the case of language models - the famous Turing test can be performed by any human with a basic understanding of language - is exceedingly difficult in the molecular space, where many causal relationships are yet unknown.
 Yet the only way to scrutinise and subsequently improve the reasoning capabilities of a model is precisely this explicit validation of its predictions in an interpretable setting.

+While the creation of explicit molecular models (e.g., logic, structural causal, or ODE-based models) and the self-supervised training of molecular foundation models are methodically very different, both result in a hypothesis on causal structure that can be formulated as a network.
+Theodoris et al. explore the attention layers of their Geneformer foundation model to explain the model's reasoning [@doi:10.1038/s41586-023-06139-9].
+While some layers show clear patterns of attention, such as attending to highly connected or highly expressed genes, other layers are not as readily interpretable.
+Whether these complex layers reflect the true complexity of the underlying biology or are rather evidence for overfitting to the training data is not clear.
+One argument in favour of overfitting is the poor generalisation of the model in independent benchmarks [@doi:10.1101/2023.10.16.561085; @doi:10.1101/2023.10.19.563100].
+To determine whether molecular foundation models indeed capture generalisable causal representations of biology, dedicated benchmarks are needed.

+Cite some benchmarks, point out the most important aspects of benchmarking causally.

 What is the mathematical relationship between explicit (e.g. ODE) and implicit (transformers) models?
-How could this empirically be studied?
+How could this be studied empirically?

+Back-of-the-envelope data requirements for molecular foundation models (parameters, data points, comparison with LLMs).

+### Causal latent spaces

 Latent encodings of explicit prior knowledge (GEARS)